 Tamoxifen Citrate is a SERM that acts as both antagonist and agonist in relation to the estrogen hormone.
 It is an anti-estrogen in that it binds to estrogen receptors in certain parts of the body, particularly in the mammary tissue.
 This action prevents estrogen from acting on its originally intended point of binding.
 This makes Tamoxifen Citrate valuable to breast cancer patients as breast cancer feeds off of estrogen.
 And it’s valuable to steroid users as increased estrogen levels can bind to the mammary tissue and lead to gynecomastia.

-Beyond its estrogen related activity Tamoxifen Citrate possesses strong testosterone stimulating properties.
+Beyond its estrogen related activity, Tamoxifen Citrate possesses strong testosterone stimulating properties.
 The use of Tamoxifen Citrate will stimulate the pituitary to increase its production of Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH) with a strong emphasis on LH.
 LH and FSH are the gonadotropins that signal to the testicles to produce testosterone.
 Without LH and FSH there is no testosterone production.

 For the anabolic steroid user the positive effects of Tamoxifen Citrate can be seen both during and post anabolic steroid use with post use being primary.
-Anabolic steroids like Testosterone and Nandrolone among others will increase the body’s serum estrogen levels.
+Anabolic steroids like Testosterone and Nandrolone will increase the body’s serum estrogen levels.
 This occurs by the testosterone hormone converting to testosterone, which happens due to it being metabolized by the aromatase enzyme.

 Once aromatized you have more estrogen, and this can lead to gynecomastia and water retention.
 It can also lead to high blood pressure if water retention becomes severe.
 Tamoxifen Citrate does not lower serum estrogen levels, but it will bind to the receptors in the chest preventing the estrogen from binding.
 It will not do a lot for water retention if that is an issue.
-It is also not enough gynecomastia protection for all men, but that depends on how high estrogen levels go as well as genetics.
-If more or stronger protection is needed Aromatase Inhibitors (AI’s) are recommended.
+It is also not enough gynecomastia protection for all men, but this depends on how high estrogen levels go, as well as genetics.
+If more or stronger protection is needed, Aromatase Inhibitors (AI’s) are recommended.
 AI’s are anti-estrogens that inhibit aromatase activity and lower serum estrogen levels.

 Important Note: PCT use that includes Tamoxifen Citrate or any SERM, for it to be successful this assumes no prior low testosterone condition existed.
 It also assumes no damage was done to the Hypothalamic-Pituitary-Testicular-Axis (HPTA) during use.
 If prior low levels existed Tamoxifen Citrate won’t magically fix this.
 If severe damage was done to the HPTA you will not recover and may be in need of low testosterone treatment.